torb-no/homepage/content/blog/phidgets-with-react/index.md

 ![Hand moving closer and further away from the distance sensor showing the distance in the console output](distance-log.gif)

-## Showing distance sensor in the React
+## Showing distance sensor in React

 Now that we’ve confirmed that we’re able to get data from the distance sensor let’s add some state-variables and HTML to make it visible.
 Your App.js should now look like this: